rennaMAhcuS/PlagiarismChecker/README.md

-# Plagiarism Checker - CS293 Project 2024
+# Plagiarism Checker - DSA Project

 A Plagiarism Checker!

+This is a course project for the CS293 (IIT Bombay) DSA Lab, 2024.

 [**Source**](https://github.com/SuperSat001/CS293-Project-2024) - contains the problem statement and the required files.